icons8/lunacy-docs/docs/components_new.md

 ## [Swapping components](#swapping-components)

 Use the **Components tab** or the **right panel** swap between instances from entirely different components.
-Simply select an instance you want to replace and use one of the methods below:
+Simply select an instance you want to replace and use one of the methods below.

 **Method 1**: